Strongly Anharmonic Organic Cation Vibrations in Hybrid Lead Halide Perovskite CH3NH3PbI3 on Electronic Ground State: EXPERIMENTAL methods

-Pump-probe transmission measurements are performed in ambient condition using an output of a Ti:sapphire oscillator (Griffin, KMLabs) with 12-fs duration and 80 MHz repetition rate as the light source.
-The laser pulse has a broadband spectrum extending from 750 to 880 nm (1.65 to 1.41 eV), and only a small fraction ($\sim$1/6) of the spectrum exceeds the bandgap of MAPbI$_3$ (1.6 eV at room temperature).
-The pump density was varied between 3 and 57 $\mu$J/cm$^2$ whereas the probe was kept at 0.64 $\mu$J/cm$^2$.
-Linearly polarized pump and probe beams are focused onto an identical spot on the sample surface with spot sizes of $\sim$50 $\mu$m in diameter.
-Incident probe light is polarized $\sim45^\circ$ from horizontal, and pump-induced anisotropic modulation of the transmitted probe light $\Delta T_y-\Delta T_x$ is measured by detecting its horizontal ($x$) and vertical ($y$) polarization components with a pair of balanced Si PIN photodetectors.
-This scheme is equivalent to the time-resolved optical Kerr effect (TR-OKE) measurements employed in a previous study \cite{Miyata2017}.
-The signal from the photodetector pair was pre-amplified and averaged in a digital oscilloscope, typically over 10,000 scans, while the time delay $t$ between the pump and probe pulses was swept at 20 Hz.
+TR-OKE measurements are performed under ambient conditions using the setup schematically illustrated in Fig.~\ref{Spectra}a.
+The output of a Ti:sapphire oscillator with 12-fs duration and 80-MHz repetition rate is used as the light source.
+The laser spectrum is centered at wavelength of 810 nm (photon energy of 1.53 eV) and has a full width of 130 nm (0.24 eV), as shown in Fig.~\ref{Spectra}b.
+Only a small fraction ($\sim$1/6) of the spectrum exceeds the nominal bandgap of MAPbI$_3$, 1.6 eV at room temperature.
+The maximum pump density employed in the present study, 57 $\mu$J/cm$^2$, corresponds to the incident photon flux of $F=2.3\times10^{14}$ photons/cm$^2$, and the upper limit for the photoexcited carrier density is estimated to be $3\times10^{17}$ cm$^{-3}$.
+We confirm that no irreversible photodamage is done on the sample by measuring the same spot from the lowest to the highest fluences and then again at the lowest.
+Linearly polarized pump and probe lights are focused onto the same spot of $\sim$50 $\mu$m diameter on the sample.
+Probe light is polarized at $\sim45^\circ$ from $x$ so that the horizontal ($x$) and vertical ($y$) components of the transmitted probe light is balanced on a pair of Si PIN photodetectors (S5973-01, Hamamatsu) in the absence of the pump light.
+Pump-induced signal from the photodetector pair is amplified with a low noise current preamplifier (SR570, Stanford Research) and averaged with a digital oscilloscope (Waverunner HRO66Zi, LeCroy) typically over 10,000 scans, while the time delay $t$ between the pump and probe pulses is scanned at 20 Hz using a fast scan delay stage (ScanDelay50, APE).
+The averaged transient signal is finally normalized to obtain anisotropic transmissivity change, $(\Delta T_y-\Delta T_x)/T$, which we hereafter refer to as the TR-OKE signal.